Niloy173/Person-Gallery-React/README.md

-# PERSON GALLERY - REACT
+# INDIVIUAL CHARACTER GALLERY - REACT

-This is a react person gallery project with necessary filtering option & add to cart feature with the help of [Faker API](https://fakerjs.dev/) data.
+This is a react project about indiviual human being with their information and this project focuses on accroding to the change through filter options , add to cart and also costing message request depending on how many message you want to send a single user in the cart page.All the data provided with the help of [Faker API](https://fakerjs.dev/) data.

 ## This project Includes